Lobethal: St Paul's Lutheran Church, Lobethal

-In 1845, St John's Lutheran Church was built; it is now the oldest Lutheran church building in Australia.
-A new church has been built alongside.
+He purchased a property under the Real Property Act in 1874.
+"Georg Ludwig Adelbert Fiedler, Hahndörf—Lottheil 112 von Section 6004, Ortschaft Hahndorf, Hundert Onkaparinga, 14 März."

+He returned to Germany by the Orient in 1874, his last act being to call for his followers to rejoin Loessel.

+A third church

+Around 1871 Loessel created a third church; he died in 1879, and Krause took over his flock at St Paul's, causing dissension among his followers.
+Krause and St Paul's congregation joined the Immanuel Synod in 1884.
+Krause died in 1885, and was succeeded at St Paul's by Carl Friedrich Braun.

+After amalgamation in 1921 this "Church of Christ's Manger" (zum Kripplein Christi) congregation united with St Paul's and sold its property to the Church of England.
+Pastor Braun officiated over the combined congregations at St Paul's till 1937, when he was succeeded by Pastor Petering.

 Many of the settlers' traditions remain to this day, although the town is not as overtly Germanic as Hahndorf or Tanunda.

+Other industries

 In 1850, F. W. Kleinschmidt set up a brewery.
 It closed after about two decades when Kleinschmidt turned his attention to hop-growing – which subsequently became a focus for Lobethal's agriculture.
 The brewery itself was turned into the Lobethal Tweed Factory, which became the Onkaparinga Woollen Company and operated until 1992.

 A cricket bat factory utilising locally grown willow operated from 1894 to 1950.

 Due to the Great War in Europe, in 1917 the South Australian state government changed many German place names.
 The name Lobethal was changed to Tweedvale (honouring the town's major industry).
 Lobethal was re-instated as the town's name with the enactment of the South Australia Nomenclature Act of 1935 on 12 December 1935.